Snowboard Boots Buying Guide

 |Men's Boot Size (US)||5.5 & under||6 - 6.5||7 - 7.5||8 - 8.5||9 - 9.5||10 - 11||11 - 11.5||12 -14||15 - 16|

 |Women's boot size (US)||6.5 & under||7 - 7.5||8 - 8.5||9 - 9.5||10 - 10.5||11+||11+||11+||11+|

 |kids boot size (US)||5.5 & Under||6 - 6.5||7 - 7.5||8 - 8.5|

-Different boots are made for riding in specific conditions, so knowing your preferred riding style is the first step to finding your ideal pair of boots.
+Knowing the type of rider you are and the kind of terrain you prefer riding in is the first step to finding your ideal pair of boots.
 Various boots types are designed for riding in specific conditions and are crafted to work with a riders specific skill set on a snowboard.
-Most beginners are looking to enjoy the entire mountain and thus need an “All-Mountain” boot that offers a medium level of flex and mobility while a more freestyle minded rider will gravitate towards a boot with added mobility and more flex, sacrificing some support.
+Most beginners are looking to ride the whole mountain and thus need an “All-Mountain” boot that offers a medium level of flex and increased mobility, while advanced more freestyle minded rider will gravitate towards a boot with added mobility and more flex, sacrificing some support.

-There are three main types of boot lacing systems; traditional laces, speed laces, and the BOA® lacing system.
-Each of the three systems has their own pros and cons when it comes to overall fit, adjustability, and dependability.
+There are three main types of snowboard boot lacing systems; traditional laces, speed laces, and the BOA® lacing system.
+Each of these systems has its own pros and cons when it comes to overall fit, adjustability, and dependability.
 Ultimately the choice on what type of lacing system you prefer comes down to personal preference and what you find works best for your ride style and on-mountain needs.
 Hit the button below to learn more about the pros and cons of each type of snowboard boot lacing system.